Who are young carers?

 With so many adult responsibilities, young carers often miss out on opportunities that other children have to play and learn.
 Many struggle educationally and are often bullied for being ‘different’.
 They can become isolated, with no relief from the pressures at home, and no chance to enjoy a normal childhood.
 They are often afraid to ask for help as they fear letting the family down or being taken into care.

-We are here to support our young carers, our first drop in session is on Monday 9th January 2017 @2:30pm
+We are here to support our young carers, our first drop in session is on Thursday 16th March 2017 @2:30pm onwards

 Link for useful resources, http://www.youngcarer.com/resources